-Halloween will be upon us soon and many Christian parents often wonder whether they should let their kids participate or not.
+Christians know or should know the pagan origins of Halloween.
+Those that do naturally wonder whether they should let their kids participate or not.
 It’s a fun filled season to be sure.
 What kid doesn’t want to dress up as a vampire, or superman, or a zombie, and go from door to door getting candy?
-Though a fun time, one cannot deny the fact that it is a holiday based upon death and the things of death.
-In fact far too many parents aren’t really aware that this holiday has its origins in barbaric pagan occultism.
+Though a fun time, you can’t deny the fact that it is a holiday based upon death and the things of death.
+In fact far too many parents out of the faith are ignorant of its roots in barbaric pagan occultism.

 For thousands of years, in the fall of the year when the days got shorter and temperatures cooled off, Celtic druids of the British isles practiced what they called Samhain (sah-ween).
 They believed that at this time of the year the ghosts of the dead were able to mingle with the living because the sun god was losing his annual power struggle with Samhain, the god of death, resulting in the shorter periods of daylight as fall melds into winter.